fingerprintjs/fingerprintjs-pro-android/README.md

 There are two common use cases:
 1. Using an external library to retrieve a FPJS visitor identifier in the native code;
-2. Retriving a FPJS visitor identifier in the webivew on the JavaScript level.
+2. Retriving a FPJS visitor identifier in the webview on the JavaScript level.

-## Using as an external library

-The library depends on [kotlin-stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/).

-If your application is written in Java, add `kotlin-stdlib` dependency first (it's lightweight and has excellent backward and forward compatibility).
+## Import the library to your Android project

 #### 1. Add the jitpack repository to your `build.gradle` file.